About Us

 Prior to joining Toba Centre, Karen worked at a charitable organization focused on child exploitation and within mandated services responding to child abuse.

-In her position of Manager of Cultural and Support Services Delivery, Jennifer is responsible for the direct management of the Case Navigation Program and for the development and implementation of Toba Centre’s Cultural Competency, Inclusivity, and Diversity Strategy.
+In her position of Manager of Support Services, Kristin is responsible for direct management of the Support Specialist team, engagement with child welfare agencies in Manitoba, and overseeing development and delivery of training.

 In her role of Culture and Inclusivity Advisor, Jennifer provides guidance on cultural programming, gatherings, and ceremonies, with a particular focus on Indigenous culture.
 Toba Centre staff, board, and volunteers benefit from her cultural mentorship.
 This position is vital in ensuring Toba Centre is welcoming, culturally competent and inclusive in our operations, as well as in our service to the community.